unikraft/eurosys21-artifacts/experiments/fig_20_compare-9pfs/README.md

     - Run `./run_all.sh` (wait some times)
     - Raw results will saved into `rhea-kvm_write.txt`;
     - Formatted results will be saved into `rhea-kvm_write.csv`;
-    - Note that this experiment may take some time.
+    - Note that this experiment takes some time.

 ### Test VM Linux with 9pfs (require some manual steps):